 What are your trademark brand colors, and how do you use them to create a message that will get your point across?
 Is your marketing message synonymous with your brand's presence online?
 How do you use color psychology to engage, and how does your audience interact with your design?

-The answer to the questions above will help you create and develop a content strategy that will fit the platforms you want to utilize.
 A sales pitch is as much of a content piece as a clever header image, but it would make no sense on a platform like LinkedIn or your homepage.

-And the same goes for your CTAs.
-As a general rule, your CTA needs to be actionable and directly correlate to the rest of your content.
 You wouldn't use an email CTA to redirect users to your Facebook posts, for example.
-And if your content is optimized according to each platform, the same needs to apply to your CTA.
+And if your content is optimized for each platform, the same should apply to your CTA.

 The Brands That Nailed Omnichannel Marketing for eCommerce

-Now it's time to see how brands used the tips above - and more! - and break down the ways they worked and how you could put them into action for your eCommerce brand.
+Now it's time to see how brands used the tips above—and more!—and break down the ways they worked and how you could put them into action for your eCommerce brand.

 Sephora

 Using various devices and applications, Sephora creates an AR in-store experience that can be continued through its website and app.
-Users can try on multiple products and automatically add everything they love to their wishlist using just one device.

-Creating an in-store experience using just one device can work wonders for your ROI and conversion rate while allowing users to have this experience in the comfort of their own homes.
-Not to mention how easy purchasing a product can be when users have fewer options.
+Creating an in-store experience ROI and conversion rate in the comfort of their own homes.
+Not to mention how easy it is to purchase a product when users have fewer options.

 Benefit Cosmetics

 Now, this is the tip you could steal.
-Don't hesitate to create a loyalty program that members can redeem through a more "guerilla marketing" approach.
+Don't hesitate to create a loyalty program that members can redeem through a more "guerrilla marketing" approach.
 That way, you'll gain more exposure and more followers, while your existing customers won't miss out on all the fun.

 Amazon

-Undeniably, Amazon is the most popular eCommerce brand and one of the best to create omnichannel experiences.
 Their focus is on creating fantastic experiences through personalized messages, spot-on suggestions, and interactions that make sense according to each channel.

-This means that Amazon creates its marketing materials and omnichannel experiences by studying user data.
 This creates an experience beyond purchase and into the heart of a customer's expectations, as their omnichannel strategy interacts with the user on a one-on-one level.

 The Takeaway